-Looking for a bit of inspiration to plan a great day out full of family fun?
-Then look no further and enjoy our pick of the best activities and events for the kids (and adults alike) in and around Sussex that everyone will enjoy in equal measure...
+If you are looking for a bit of inspiration to plan a great day out, full of family fun, then look no further!
+Enjoy our pick of the best activities and events for the kids (and adults alike) in and around Sussex that everyone will enjoy in equal measure...

 St. Leonard’s Forest, as local people will tell you, is home to the legend of St. Leonard the dragon slayer, who fought the last dragon living in England in these very woods around 770 AD.
 However, some say that there have been sightings of strange creatures since that day, with a specific mention of the year 1614, in which “a strange serpent (or dragon) was lately discovered”.